 Still, if you just want to bring your camera and not much else, there’s enough room for the essentials needed on a bout around town.

-Unsurprising at this price point, the Eagle Creek Daypack is quite a minimalist pack – there’s no inside pocket, sternum strap, or padding on the back.
+Unsurprising at this price point, the Eagle Creek Daypack is quite a minimalist pack – there’s no inside pocket, waterbottle holder, laptop compartment, sternum strap, padded shoulder straps, nor padding on the back.
 The padding on the shoulder straps is minimal too.
 There’s also no place to put a water bottle.

-While the fabric is durable and ripstop, there’s no waterproofing on this particular pack.
+While the fabric is durable and ripstop nylon, it’s not water resistant.
 The materials, though, are quite high-quality, and the pack comes with Eagle Creek’s standard lifetime warranty.

 Also, the Eagle Creek Daypack is unusually fashionable – especially for city use.
-It would fit in well with any urban scene.
+It would fit in well with any urban scene, despite being an ultralight packable travel backpack, unintended to be ‘fashionable’.

-If you’re on a budget and don’t have much more than just a camera and lens to carry around, the Eagle Creek Daypack is a great choice.
+If you’re on a budget and don’t have much more than just a camera and lens to carry around, the Eagle Creek Lightweight Packable Backpack is a great choice.
 Just be sure to add in some padding.

 Dimensions: 28 x 20 x 48 cm (19.3 x 10.6 x 5.9 in)